Funding for the research and preparation of the case studies, and the Case Development Program and Forums, is provided by Amgen Inc.

 Early in his career, he was a VISTA Volunteer in Texas and worked for mayors in New York City, New Haven and Boston.
 Trager holds an MPA from the Harvard Kennedy School.

-Ray Zeng is a Research Assistant for the PPP Initiative Ltd..
+Ray Zeng is Senior Research Assistant for the PPP Initiative Ltd..
 Ray brings diverse cross-sector insights through her work at A.T.
 Kearney and the Council on Foreign Relations; she has also facilitated cross-cultural business dialogues between China and Europe.
 Ray graduated Summa Cum Laude and Phi Beta Kappa from Cornell College, with double majors in Economics and Psychology, and an Art History minor.
 She holds an M.A. in International Development and International Economics from Johns Hopkins University, School of Advanced International Studies and a certificate in Social Enterprise Management & Impact Investing from Middlebury College.

 Fujia Zhang is a Research Assistant for the PPP Initiative Ltd..
 He focuses on technology and PPP operating structures in the Amgen Case Study Development Program.
 Before joining PPPI, Fujia worked on energy analytics and policy, gaining valuable exposure to PPP.
 Fujia graduated from Johns Hopkins University, School of Advanced International Studies, with a concentration on Energy, Resource and Environment.